cybertraining-dsc/cybertraining-dsc.github.io-v1/content/en/courses/python/_index.md

 # Introduction to Python

-This online book will provide you with enough information so that you can conduct your programming for the cloud in python.
-Although this introduction was firts developed for Cloud COmputing related classes, it is a general introduction suitable for other classes.
+This online book will provide you with enough information to conduct your programming for the cloud in python.
+Although this the introduction was first developed for Cloud Computing related classes, it is a general introduction suitable for other classes.

 [{{< figure src="https://github.com/laszewski/laszewski.github.io/raw/master/book/python/featured.png" title="Introduction to Python" width="30%">}}](https://laszewski.github.io/book/python/)

-The document is availanle as online book in ePub and PDF from the following Web Page:
+The document is available as an online book in ePub and PDF from the following Web Page:

 * <https://laszewski.github.io/book/python/>

-For ePub we recommend to use iBooks on Macos and calibre on all other systems.
+For ePub, we recommend using iBooks on macOS and calibre on all other systems.

-Topics coverd include:
+Topics covered include:

-* Python Instalation
+* Python Installation
   * Using Multiple different Python Versions
 * First Steps
   * REPL